-One of the greatest challenges as a Dasher, in my opinion, is wading through their support, or lack thereof.
+One of the greatest challenges as a Dasher is Doordash driver support (or the lack thereof)

 While there's a lot of information in the app that will guide you through most delivery situations, sometimes you need to get some help from Doordash support.